benaston/GitCheatSheet/readme.md

-LexicalEnvironments, including slots, [[Scope]], runtime evaluation and execution. run to completion. strict mode.
+LexicalEnvironments (blocks and functions), including slots, [[Scope]], runtime evaluation and execution. run to completion. strict mode.
+Prototypes. reflection for in, getOwnPropertyNames, getPropertyDescriptor, attributes.

 Get the injector: